Chart Color Schemes

 AreaSearch assessment of residential approval activity sees Yorke Peninsula - South among the top 30% of areas assessed nationwide

-Yorke Peninsula - South has recorded approximately 55 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 279 homes were approved, with an additional 7 approved so far in FY-26.
-On average, around 1.2 new residents per year have arrived for each new home over these five financial years, indicating a balanced market between supply and demand that supports stable conditions.
+Yorke Peninsula - South recorded approximately 55 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25279 homes were approved, with a further 12 approved in FY26 so far.
+On average, 1.2 new residents arrived per new home each year over these five years, indicating a balanced supply and demand market that supports stable conditions.

-The average value of new dwellings developed is $390,000.
-This year, $4.7 million in commercial approvals have been registered, suggesting limited focus on commercial development.
-Compared to the rest of South Australia, Yorke Peninsula - South has slightly more development, with 21.0% above the regional average per person over the five-year period.
-This reflects strong developer confidence in the area and offers good buyer choice while supporting current property values.
+The average construction cost value of new dwellings was $390,000.
+In the current financial year, $4.7 million in commercial approvals have been registered, suggesting limited focus on commercial development.
+Compared to the rest of South Australia, Yorke Peninsula - South has slightly more development activity, with 21.0% above the regional average per person over the five-year period.
+This reflects strong developer confidence in the area and offers buyer choice while supporting current property values.

 Frequently Asked Questions - Development